Vilarino-Eduardo/python-chatbot-project/README.md

 A smart chatbot built with Python and Flask, featuring machine learning-based intent detection, conversation memory, and support for composed messages.

+## Project Overview

+This project is an AI-powered chatbot that uses intent classification to understand user input and generate appropriate responses.

+It demonstrates how machine learning can be used to build interactive applications, including message processing, response selection, and maintaining a conversational flow through a Flask web interface.

 ## Features

 - ML-based intent classification (scikit-learn)